anupn18/readme_lifesight/docs/PLATFORM/connect/native-integrations/linkedin-ads-integrations.md

 ---
 LinkedIn Advertising is the B2B advertising platform built into the world's largest professional network.
 It specializes in helping companies connect with a professional audience to build brand awareness, generate leads, and drive website traffic.

-The platform enables businesses to target users based on detailed professional criteria.
-Ads are delivered directly within the LinkedIn ecosystem, appearing in the main feed, on the sidebar, and in members' inboxes.
-Formats range from Sponsored Content (native posts and videos) and Sponsored Messaging to Text Ads and dynamic ads personalized to a user's profile information, all designed to engage professionals in a business context.

 <br />

 ### Connect your LinkedIn Ad Account